edgedb/edgedb/docs/guides/migrations/guide.rst

     ONTO ...
     Alternatively, revert the changes to the file.

+If you change the statement to read in exactly the way the output suggests, the migration will now work.

+That's the manual way to do a data migration, but EdgeDB also has an ``edgedb migration edit`` command that will automate the process for you.
+Using ``edgedb migration edit`` will open up the most recent migration for you to change, and update the migration hash when you close the window.

 Aside from exclusive data migrations, you can also create a migration that combines schema changes *and* data.
 This is even easier, since it doesn't even require appending ``--allow-empty`` to the command.
 Just do the following: